- Military Basics

 - The Lifetime Learning Credit is for qualified tuition and related expenses paid for eligible students enrolled in an eligible educational institution.
 The LLC can help pay for undergraduate, graduate and professional degree courses – including courses to acquire or improve job skills.
 There is no limit on the number of years you can claim the credit.
 It is worth up to $2,000 per tax return and applies to 20% of the first $10,000 of a taxpayer’s out-of-pocket expenses.

 - The child tax credit maximum amount of credit is $2,000 per qualifying child and is refundable up to $1,400, subject to phase outs.
 The bill also includes a temporary $500 nonrefundable credit for other qualifying dependents.
 As part of the American Rescue Plan to help Americans recover financially from the COVID-19 pandemic, the 2021 child tax credit was expanded to $3,600 for children ages 5 and under, and $3,000 for children ages 6-17.
-Eligible taxpayers will receive monthly payments totaling half of their 2021 child tax credit from July 15, 2021 through the end of the year.
+Eligible taxpayers received monthly payments totaling half of their 2021 child tax credit from July 15, 2021 through the end of the year.
 Taxpayers can claim the other half when they file their 2021 tax return.
+Review the frequently asked questions on the 2021 Child Tax Credit for additional information.

 While the IRS allows taxpayers who itemize to deduct a range of expenses, alimony payments were no longer deductible starting in tax year 2019; the recipient does not have to report alimony as income any more either.